Roy Michael Roberts

 Roy Michael "Hog" Roberts (December 18, 1952 – March 10, 1999) was an American murderer.
 He was executed in Missouri by lethal injection at the Potosi Correctional Center, for assisting the murder of a correctional officer named Tom Jackson in Missouri's Moberly Correctional Center in July 1983.
+Jackson and five other prison guards were attacked by a mob of 30 inmates during a prison riot.
+At the time of the murder, Roberts, who had six prior felony convictions was serving an 18-year sentence for two counts of first degree robbery and a theft conviction.
+The robberies had involved the use of violence.